Brighton i360: Other uses

 In September 2021, car manufacturer Caterham Cars used the i360 as a car dealership showroom to mark the launch of the company's entry-level Seven 170, its lightest ever production car.

 The Seven 170 was displayed alongside other Caterham models in the i360's operation deck.
 At 137 m in the air, this temporarily created the world's highest car showroom.

 In October 2022, Sam Ryder filmed the music video for his song "Somebody" performing on the roof of the tower's pod.

 In November 2022, violinist Esther Abrami released a music video of "Walking in the Air" composed and arranged by Howard Blake for violin and piano, featuring a nighttime performance from the roof of the tower.

-In June 2023, the council approved plans to site three shipping containers next to the i360 temporarily to house a virtual cricket game known as Sixes.
-The i360 said "that immersive game" was part of a plan to draw more people to the venue, with a chance to "eat, drink and bat" in each of the three containers.
+In June 2023, the council approved plans to site three shipping containers next to the i360 temporarily to house a virtual cricket game known as Sixes Social Cricket.
+The i360 stated that the immersive game was part of a plan to draw more people to the venue, with a chance to "eat, drink and bat" in each of the three containers.
+The attraction opened in July 2024 and closed four months later when the i360 fell into administration.
+Following the i360's relaunch in March 2025 under new management, it was confirmed that the Sixes would not be reopening.